To reference this page, copy and paste this shortened URL: https://bit.ly/2WGiuuF | Copyright © Kayalu 2019

 Above all, you must meet your local regulations for navigation and paddling in conditions of limited visibility (night, fog, rain, etc.).
 As stated earlier, if you are paddling on USA coastal or inland navigable waterways, it's up to you to consult the U.S. Coast Guard and inland regulatory agencies to ensure your compliance with rules and standards.
 Note that U.S.C.G. defines night as "sunset to sunrise," not simply when it is dark.

 We don't recommend paddling at night or in conditions of limited visibility in any waters navigated by powerboats or sailboats, unless you are experienced in the display and reading of night navigation lights and signals.
 Amateur paddlers should avoid waters shared with powerboats and sailors, moving close to and along the shoreline if transit is necessary.
-Always consider how you will maintain visibility in the event of capsize, failure of lights, or other inadvertant problem.
+Always consider how you will maintain visibility in the event of capsize, failure of lights, or accident.
 Prepare your craft and your night navigation gear accordingly.

 If your state navigation regulations do not require the continuous display of a white light, you may choose to turn the light off when you enter waters restricted to kayaks and canoes so you can navigate in starlight or moonlight with your night vision unimpaired.
 In dark areas restricted to kayaks and canoes, especially in the company of other paddlers, night vision is optimal with lights off and turned on only when necessary.